mcmonkey314/mycode/README.md

-# mycode (Project Title)
+# mycode (Python Project)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?
+Adding a sentence to the description to verify that I can push this out to git.

 ## Getting Started